How to grow Japanese anemones

 Grow Japanese anemones in moist but well-drained soil in light shade.
 Deadhead spent blooms after flowering and tidy up dead foliage in spring.
 Mulch annually with well-rotted manure or compost.
 Propagate by division or root cuttings.

 Where to plant Japanese anemones

-For best results plant in moist but well-drained soil in light shade.
-Japanese anemones will grow in most soil types, but struggle in really wet winters.
+For best results plant Japanese anemones in moist but well-drained soil in light shade.
+They will grow in most soil types, but struggle in really wet winters.